lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

 title: Writing a Delicious command for Ubiquity
 wordpress_url: http://decafbad.com/blog/?p=1310
 ---
 In my [last post][last], I got all fluffy about how cool [Ubiquity][] is but didn't share any code to prove the point.
 As it happens, I have come up with at least one useful command that I'm starting to use habitually in posting bookmarks to Delicious.
-You can [subscribe to my command][subs] or [check out the full source][source]â€”this post will serve as a dissection of the thing.
+You can [subscribe to my command][subs] or [check out the full source][source]—this post will serve as a dissection of the thing.
 Since this will be fairly lengthy, follow along after the jump.

 Oh, and it's been awhile since I posted something this in-depth around here, so feel free to let me know how this first draft works.
 And, bug reports and patches are of course welcome.